Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light: Discussion

-A remaining question concerns the transport of light at very early times.
-The earliest measured point of $w^2(t)$, at $t\sim50$~fs, is close to the ballistic light line ${w(t)}=c_0t$ (Fig.~\ref{fig:w2}).
+\lc{A remaining question concerns the transport of light at very early times.
+We do not observe a \lc{crossover} from conventional to \lc{subdiffusion} at very early times, as predicted by Naraghi et al.~\cite{Naraghi2016}, leading us to believe that it does not exist.
+The earliest measured point of $w^2(t)$, at $t\sim50$~fs, is close to the ballistic light line ${w(t)}=c_0t$ (Fig.~4 of the accompanying paper).
 Only super-diffusive -- if not ballistic -- transport could account for such rapid growth of the diffuse halo.
-One possible explanation is the existence of ballistic waves propagating at the surface of the scattering sample; at early times, this contribution would dominate the observed dynamics of the diffuse halo.
+One possible explanation is the existence of ballistic waves propagating at the surface of the scattering sample; at early times, this contribution would dominate the observed dynamics of the diffuse halo.}